jp-wright/nfl_betting_market_analysis/README.md

 >
 >We realize this will be insurmountable for any student requests.
 However, I would point out that learning how to accumulate data is often a more valuable skill than actually analyzing the data, so we encourage you as a student or professional to learn how.

-In total, I obtained 181,285 separate tables.
+In total, I obtained 181, 285 separate tables.
 Around 30,000 of these were used in this project.
 In order to utilize them, I first had to do modify them for uniformity and then create a table for each team that summarized their progress through a given season, game by game, with around 300 added features that covered both single-game and running total statistics.
 Once completed, the final database was formed by stitching the statistics for each home team and road team together for every game from 1950-2016 into a single entry.
 For games that have Vegas-related information, which starts in 1978, this totals around 12,500 games.

 Surprisingly, most of PFR's data was well-maintained.
-Apart from some random errors, there were 87 games that had missing weather data (temperature, wind chill, wind speed, and humidity), which forced me to manually look up the weather in the city the game was played in on the date of the game, and insert into the database one-by-one.
-(Surprise, it's hot and dry in Arizona).
-For games that were played in a closed-roof dome, the temperature was set to 72°
+There were, however, two notable errors.
+First, _time of possession_ data for all post-season games from 1991-1998 was missing.
+I looked up each of these games and manually entered the correct data.
+Second, 87 games had missing weather data (temperature, wind chill, wind speed (mph), and humidity), which forced me to manually look up the weather in the city the game was played in on the date of the game, and insert into the database one-by-one.  (_Surprise_, it's hot and dry in Arizona).

+A total of 1817 games were played in a closed-roof, climate-controlled dome, starting in 1968.
+The temperature was set to 67° F, no wind, and no humidity for these games.
+Wind chill was also calculated for each game with a temperature below 50° F using the modern formula of 35.74 \+ (0.6215 \* Temp) - (35.75 \* Wind<sup>0.16</sup>) \+ (0.4275 \* Temp \* Wind<sup>0.16</sup>). <sup>[__4__](#fn4)</sup>

 Last, as a long-time paying member at Football Outsiders, I was able to obtain all the DVOA data in their databases, which runs back to 1991 as of February 2017.